jfsulliv-zz/Java_Checkers/README.md

 HOW-TO: GIT
 -----

-Pulling
+Pulling<p>
-1. Create and sync a local folder with the Git repository (git clone https://github.com/JamesSullivan1/CPSC219_Team13_Project.git)
+    1. Create and sync a local folder with the Git repository (git clone https://github.com/JamesSullivan1/CPSC219_Team13_Project.git)<p>
-2. Pull the most recent version of the repository (git pull)
+    2. Pull the most recent version of the repository (git pull) <p>

-Pushing
+Pushing<p>
-1. Pull the most recent version of the repository (git pull)
+    1. Pull the most recent version of the repository (git pull)<p>
-2. Make any changes to files, add new files, et cetera
+    2. Make any changes to files, add new files, et cetera<p>
-3. Enter the command (git add -A) to add all updated files to the local repository
+    3. Enter the command (git add -A) to add all updated files to the local repository<p>
-4. Enter the command (git commit -m "YOUR MESSAGE HERE") to give the commit a brief description
+    4. Enter the command (git commit -m "YOUR MESSAGE HERE") to give the commit a brief description<p>
-5. Enter the command (git push origin master) to push the local version to the global repository
+    5. Enter the command (git push origin master) to push the local version to the global repository<p>